idmcalculus/kytepdf/README.md

 ## 🤝 Contributing

+We love contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before getting started.

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to open an issue or submit a Pull Request.

 ## 📄 License